Updated: Jan 23, 2019

-Introduction.
-The pursuit of sustainability has become one of the principal design objectives in the construction industry and in response to this concern the integration of Building Information Modeling (BIM) and sustainable practices is far-reaching.
-Built environment cannot escape its responsibility for contributing towards environmental deterioration and destruction of arable land, however with the application of BIM and understanding its inherent power will greatly impact the role it plays in optimizing the performance of a building.
-It is rooted on innovation, cost-efficiency through more information and collaboration, construction and commissioning of buildings with lower environmental impacts.
+The pursuit of sustainability has become one of the principal design objectives in the construction industry and in response to this concern the integration of Building Information Modeling (BIM) and sustainable practices are far-reaching.
+The built environment cannot escape its responsibility for contributing towards environmental deterioration and destruction of arable land, however with the application of BIM and understanding its inherent power will greatly impact the role it plays in optimizing the performance of a building.
+It is rooted in innovation, cost-efficiency through more information and collaboration, construction and commissioning of buildings with lower environmental impacts.

 Site selection and transport